 8. Stop smoking.

 Smoking can hinder our respiratory systems (duh) and decrease immune response.
 In fact, one study found that controlling exposure to cigarette smoke is key to reducing the risk of flu infection in adults.Cigarette smoking and infection.
 Arcavi L, Benowitz NL.
 Archives of internal medicine, 2004, Dec.;164(20):0003-9926.
 (Yet another reason to quit smoking for your own health and the health of those around you!)

 9. Stay hydrated.

 Kalman stresses the importance of avoiding dehydration, since it can negatively impact the immune system.
-Staying properly hydrated is essential for a number of body functions, including proper transport of nutrients in the body, body temperature regulation, and digestion, and it might also help ease decongestion.
+Staying properly hydrated is essential for a number of body functions, including proper transport of nutrients, body temperature regulation, and digestion, and it might also help ease decongestion.
 That said, drinking fluids hasn’t been scientifically proven to beat sickness in one swoop, so don’t rely on it as a cure-all.

 If You Get Sick